 As expected, the largest portion of the City's net position reflects its investment in capital assets (e.g., land, construction-in-progress, buildings, machinery, equipment and infrastructure), net of accumulated depreciation and any related outstanding debt used to acquire those assets.
 The City uses these capital assets to provide services to its citizens; consequently, these assets are not readily available to fund future capital spending.
 Although the City's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves realistically cannot be used to liquidate these liabilities.

 Restricted Net Position

-The City's total net position of \$243.0 million as of June 30, 2017, has \$.8 million in restricted amount which is primarily for future debt service.
+The City's total net position of \$252.3 million as of June 30, 2016, has no restricted amounts.

 Financial Ratios